clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 * If you call `get_child_widgets` without a point or aabr, all child widgets are returned in order with descending Z-values.
 * Layouts provide a property `child_aabr` which contains the AABR of the union of all child widgets in widget space.
 The property is updated whenever the layout changes and is accessible to Callbacks of the associated Widget.
 * Layouts produce a data structure containing, for each child widget: { An xform in parent space, The grant size}.
 We need this to be a data structure in order to allow for transitions between multiple Layouts.

 ---

-We started out with a list, right now we have a Dict[str, Widget] to own the children.
-This is great for lookup but does not provide an order.

-That's okay though, because that is what the layout is for.
-The Layout should be a tree of Layouts - a tree of only a root if there is only one Layout; a tree of three, if there is a transition from one to another (the third one would be the parent, merging the two); of five, if you transition from the previous transition into a new state etc. Default is one.
-I guess, you can also have a single Layout at all times, in the case of a transition you simply have a special `TransitionLayout` that contains two other ones.
-Layouts have state ... properties, you might say. ...
-OMG are Layouts maybe Nodes?

-We could have Widgets both parent other Widgets as well as a (usually root-only) subtree of Layouts.
-Layouts would *not* be part of the Scene hierarchy, meaning they cannot parent other Nodes...
-I think that might work.

-Also this would get rid of property mutability flags since the props would live on the layout not the widget and cannot be set from the outside, and we forbid the external connection into properties anyway.

----

-Lists may not be the one fits all solution to store child nodes.
-In a long scrolling list, a deque would be better and I've already talked about quad tree child locator strategies for a QGraphicsScene-like widget.

-Everything should work as long as you can produce a strong order from it And maybe an efficient lookup by name, if the path becomes an important part of the design

-(from other note):
-Add a "ChildLocator" strategy object to Widgets.
-A unique_ptr that is null by default.
-If it is null, the Widget will just iterate through all items and find the first (brute-force).
-If it is not null, it will be updated every time the layout is changed.
-For example, we could have a quad-tree that is updated after each layout change (independent of the layout).
-It can then also decide when to re-balance.

-Interesting aspect: the child locator strategy is tightly tied to the layout of a Widget, which is already a strategy-like object

----